-AI-assisted visual, linguistic, and discourse analysis.
+AI-assisted coding and analysis for visual data.
 Use your phone in the field or import any dataset at your desk.

-A complete toolkit — from photo capture, to sorting and organizing, to structured analysis — built for researchers working with visual, linguistic, and multimodal data.
+A complete toolkit — from photo capture in the field to structured coding and AI-assisted analysis — built primarily for linguistic landscape research, and any discipline working with visual and multimodal data.

 Upload any number of images and DeCiphr does the groundwork automatically: every item is assigned a unique admin ID, sorted into a clear order, and any image containing multiple distinct visual items is split so each is independently numbered and catalogued.
 Human faces are detected and blurred on your device before any image is transmitted or stored — a built-in ethical safeguard for research involving people in public spaces.
 Your corpus is organized, anonymized, and ready before any analysis begins.